Cragdoo/vninja/content/post/veeam-vanguard-summit-2018.md

 **Thanks a lot Rick and the rest of the Veeam Vanguard crew for arranging this, I am really looking forward to meeting a slew of old friends, and even more fun, a bunch of new ones I have yet to meet, at least physically.**

 I will be bringing my camera, and hopefully get some good shots of Old Town Prague, especially since the hotel we are staying at is very centrally placed.
-Even the weather seems to be cooperating this week, with good autumn temperatures.
-It will make for a a great break from the near constant rain we've had here in Bergen, Norway for the last month or so.
+Even the weather seems to be cooperating this week, with good autumn temperatures and sun!
+That will make for a great break from the near constant rain we've had here in Bergen, Norway for the last month or so.